dart-lang/site-www/src/language/isolates.md

 }
 ```

-The spawned isolate executes the function
+2. Pass the worker isolate the function you want it to execute
-passed as the first argument, `_readAndParseJson`:
+   as its first argument.
+In this example, it's the existing function `_readAndParseJson()`:

 <?code-excerpt "lib/simple_worker_isolate.dart (spawned)"?>
 ```dart